 If you are looking for more information on Data Breaches, view this detailed Infographic by Hosting Tribunal, highlighting the 15 biggest cases in 15 years.

-There is also a very useful online tool you can use to check if your identity has been stolen.
-If you have been the victim of some of the circumstances above, you could use this site to check if your identity is available for criminals to take.
+We recommend using this online tool to check if your credentials have been leaked.
+If you have been the victim of some of the circumstances above, you could use this site to verify if your identity is available for criminals to take.